Anna-K-Data/sql-sales-analysis/README.md

 Review of total revenue, total cost, shipping cost and calculation of overall profit.
 ## Insight:
 Overall profit is 2537.40 EUR.

+## 4. Query is available in the SQLQuery4.sql
+## Goal:
+Overview of the top 3 customers who spent the most money based on completed orders.
+## Insight:
+Top 3 customers have IDs: 1, 10, 18.